openvinotoolkit/openvino_notebooks/notebooks/110-ct-segmentation-quantize/README.md

 ## Notebook Contents

-This folder contains five notebooks that show how to train, optimize, quantize and show live inference on a [MONAI](https://monai.io/) segmentation model with [PyTorch Lightning](https://lightning.ai/) and OpenVINO:
+This folder contains five notebooks that show how to train,C optimize, quantize and show live inference on a [MONAI](https://monai.io/) segmentation model with [PyTorch Lightning](https://lightning.ai/) and OpenVINO: